supnate/rekit/docs/cli.md

 # Command Line Tools
-The most important part of Rekit is the command line tools copied to your project.
-They help you to complete common tasks like testing, creating/removing features, actions, pages, components etc.
+Besides the Sublime plugin, you can use command line tools to complete common tasks like testing, creating/removing features, actions, pages, components etc.

+Below is the list of all npm scripts provided by Rekit:

 <table>
     <thead>